Feryal/NoisyNet-A3C/README.md

 Run with `--no-noise` to run normal A3C (without noisy linear layers, but with entropy regularisation).
 NoisyNet-A3C disables entropy regularisation.

+Run with `--noise-entropy` to run NoisyNet with entropy regularisation.

 Requirements
 ------------